 Signs Of Life

-During 2017 Mervyn has been Artist in Residence at the Centre for the History of Emotions at Queen Mary University of London.
+During 2017 Mervyn was Artist in Residence at the Centre for the History of Emotions at Queen Mary University of London.
 The residency was supported by the Leverhulme Trust.

 He has been using the residency to learn more about how our brains respond to a situation where we believe something to be alive when it is not.
 When we are enjoying watching puppets, we playfully encounter this phenomenon like a viewer with a Necker Cube.

 Mervyn has discussed this phenomenon and related experiences with leading researchers across the UK in a variety of fields including experimental psychologists, neurologists, social neuroscientists and philosophers.
 The Centre for the History of Emotions has provided a place to contextualise the findings and reflect on next steps.